-The Monster G3 Smith machine also makes it possible to do vertical leg presses if you buy the optional leg press plate attachment.
+The Force USA G3 Smith machine also makes it possible to do vertical leg presses if you buy the optional leg press plate attachment.

-The sleeves on the Monster G3 Smith machine are 12″ long.
-The sleeves are also angled slightly up, which ensures all the weights will stay on without a clip even if you fill up the entire sleeve length with plates.
-It has a 770 lb max weight rating, which is more than enough for almost anyone.
+The sleeves on the Force USA G3 Smith machine are 12″ long.
+It has a 772 lb max weight rating, which is more than enough for almost anyone.

-You can see the gliding action of the Monster G3 Smith machine in the video below:
+You can see the gliding action of the Force USA G3 Smith machine in the video below:

-The Monster G3 Smith machine is not counterbalanced.
-This means the empty bar weighs as much a regular bar (i.e. 45 lbs).
-The Monster G6 Smith machine is also not counterbalanced.
+The Force USA G3 Smith machine is not counterbalanced.
+This means the empty bar weighs as much as a free weight barbell (i.e. 45 lbs).
+The Force USA G6 and Force USA G20 Smith machines are also not counterbalanced.

-Only the commercial units — the G9 and G12 — have counterbalanced Smith machines, which reduce the starting weight to zero pounds.
+The G9, G10, G12 and G15 have counterbalanced Smith machines, which reduce the starting weight to zero pounds.
 This is particularly helpful if it will be used by beginners or people recovering from injury who need super light weight on certain Smith machine exercises.

 While the counterbalanced feature is nice, it’s not important unless you see yourself needing to use less than 45 lbs on the Smith machine.